bylexus/gphotos-sync/README.md

 The following command line flags are interpreted to configure the sync:

+**`-h, --help`**:

+Prints a brief help

 **`--date=YYYY[-MM[-DD]]`**:

 Filter by date.
 The date is either a full date representing a specific day, or a part of it: So `2023` will sync the whole year, while `2023-04` will sync only April, 2023.

+**`-t nr, --threads=nr`**:

+Number of concurrent download threads to use, defaults to 5.
+Use a smaller number on slow network connections.
+If you have a 100mbps connection or more, 5 or more threads are much faster.

+**`-f, --force`**:

+Force file override: If a local file already exists with the same name, it is overridden.
+Default is to skip.

+**`-n, --force-newer`**:

+Force file override for newer remote files only: If a local file already exists with the same name, it is overridden if the remote file is newer (and only then).
+Default is to skip.

 ## Limitations